PlaksinAnton/Music-Play-Bot/README.md

 The bot has two commands availible

 * /history - shows last played videos.
 * /saved   - shows list of saved videos.
-Clip removes from the saved list as soon as it selected.
+Clip get removed from the saved list as soon as it is selected.

 To save or play new video just send a youtube URL to the bot and choose the option.